-^{77.} Murphy, Shleifer, and Vishny, "The Allocation of Talent," 526.
+^{76.} Murphy, Shleifer, and Vishny, "The Allocation of Talent," 526.

-^{78.} Author's calculations based on Census population estimates and BEA data.
+^{77.} Author's calculations based on Census population estimates and BEA data.
 See Bureau of Economic Analysis, Current Dollar and 'Real' GDP (Washington, DC: U.S. Department of Commerce, 2012) and U.S. Census Bureau, Population and Housing Unit Estimates (Washington, DC: U.S. Department of Commerce, 2012).

-^{79.} Chung-Lei Yang, "Rent Seeking, Technology Commitment, and Economic Development," Journal of Institutional and Theoretical Economics 154, no. 4 (December 1998): 640-658.
+^{78.} Chung-Lei Yang, "Rent Seeking, Technology Commitment, and Economic Development," Journal of Institutional and Theoretical Economics 154, no. 4 (December 1998): 640-658.

-"appears to reward less innovative firms."80 International evidence supports the claim that firms that are more likely to ask for privilege tend to be less profitable.
-In a survey of 450 politically connected firms from 35 countries, Mara Faccio, Ronald Masulis, and John McConnell concluded that "among bailed-out firms, those that are politically connected exhibit significantly worse financial performance than their nonconnected peers at the time of and following the bailout."81
+less diversified, and less profitable than non-lobbyers" and concluded that protection "appears to reward less innovative firms."
+79 International evidence supports the claim that firms that are more likely to ask for privilege tend to be less profitable.
+In a survey of 450 politically connected firms from 35 countries, Mara Faccio, Ronald Masulis, and John McConnell concluded that "among bailed-out firms, those that are politically connected exhibit significantly worse financial performance than their nonconnected peers at the time of and following the bailout."80

 As protected firms become less innovative, a country's overall economic growth may suffer.
 This is because, as Schumpeter emphasized nearly a century ago, economic growth thrives on "creative destruction."
-In a healthy economy, new firms constantly arise to challenge older, less-innovative behemoths.82 One of the leading experts on entrepreneurship, Amar Bhidé of the Columbia Business School, has argued that big firms, encumbered by larger internal bureaucracies, are virtually incapable of capitalizing on radical ideas.83 Indeed, research finds that new firms are more likely than existing firms to license novel technology.84 And compared with larger firms, smaller firms are about twice as likely to file "high-impact" patents.85
+In a healthy economy, new firms constantly arise to challenge older, less-innovative behemoths.81 One of the leading experts on entrepreneurship, Amar Bhidé of the Columbia Business School, has argued that big firms, encumbered by larger internal bureaucracies, are virtually incapable of capitalizing on radical ideas.82 Indeed, research finds that new firms are more likely than existing firms to license novel technology.83 And